jhu-dvrk/dvrk-readthedocs/docs/pages/software/compilation/cmake.rst

 * If you want to set the cisst variables once and for all, you can modify your ``.bashrc`` or ``.profile`` configuration files.

-* On MacOS, you might need something like: ``export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/Users/<you>/dVRK/build/cisst-saw/cisst/cisstReflexxesTypeII/lib``
+* On macOS, you might need something like: ``export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/Users/<you>/dVRK/build/cisst-saw/cisst/cisstReflexxesTypeII/lib``

 Screenshots
 ###########

-Even though it is fairly useless to compile the dVRK stack on MacOS, we tried it.
+Even though it is fairly useless to compile the dVRK stack on macOS, we tried it.

 .. figure:: /images/gui/mac-qladisp.png
    :width: 600
    :align: center

-   ``qladisp`` on MacOS
+   ``qladisp`` on macOS

 .. figure:: /images/gui/mac-simulated-PSM1.png
    :width: 600
    :align: center

-   Console with simulated PSM1 on MacOS
+   Console with simulated PSM1 on macOS

 .. figure:: /images/gui/mac-PSM1-desktop.png
    :width: 600
    :align: center

-   Console with PSM1 over UDP on MacOS
+   Console with PSM1 over UDP on macOS